 Take note of the "Reveal Your Offer" call-to-action button, which conveys the thrill of opening a present.

-7. Reduce the perceived value of the product
+6. Offer cashback to reduce the perceived price of the product

 Nike’s site offers a good example of this: